-- The latest date for Settlement of the Returns is five Inter-Bank Business Days after the Settlement Date of the Collection presented to the Debtor Bank. - Debtors are entitled to request a Refund for any SEPA Direct Debit within eight weeks from the date on which the amount of the SEPA Direct Debit was debited from the account of the Debtor.
-Within this eight-week period, Refunds will be provided to the Debtor by the Debtor Bank on a no-questions-asked basis. - If the request for a Refund concerns an Unauthorised Transaction (see definition in section 4.4 under Refunds), a Debtor must present its claim to the Debtor Bank within 13 months of the debit date in accordance with Article 58 of the Payment Services Directive.
+- The Creditor Bank must send a Collection to the Debtor Bank so that the Debtor Bank receives the Collection from the Creditor Bank via the CSM at the latest one Inter-Bank Business Day (D-1) before Due Date and not earlier than 14 Calendar Days before the Due Date. - The latest date for Settlement of the Returns is five Inter-Bank Business Days after the Settlement Date of the Collection presented to the Debtor Bank. - Debtors are entitled to request a Refund for any SEPA Direct Debit within eight weeks from the date on which the amount of the SEPA Direct Debit was debited from the account of the Debtor.
+Within this eight-week period, Refunds will be provided to the Debtor by the Debtor Bank on a noquestions-asked basis. - If the request for a Refund concerns an Unauthorised Transaction (see definition in section 4.4 under Refunds), a Debtor must present its claim to the Debtor Bank within 13 months of the debit date in accordance with Article 71 of the Payment Services Directive.
 Section 4.6.4, PT-04.21 provides guidance for Participants to determine whether a transaction may be considered as being unauthorised. - The latest day for the Settlement of a Refund for authorised transactions is two Inter-Bank Business Days after the date on which the deadlines specified in paragraph (6) above come to an end.
-Rules as to any claims between the Creditor and the Creditor Bank in respect of the Refund payments under the Rulebook are outside the scope of the Scheme.

-- The latest day for the Settlement of a Refund for Unauthorised transaction is at the latest 30 calendar days + four Inter-bank Business Days after the date on which the deadlines specified in paragraph (7) above come to an end.
+Rules as to any claims between the Creditor and the Creditor Bank in respect of the Refund payments under the Rulebook are outside the scope of the Scheme. - The latest day for the Settlement of a Refund for Unauthorised transaction is at the latest 30 calendar days + four Inter-bank Business Days after the date on which the deadlines specified in paragraph (7) above come to an end.
 Rules as to any claims between the Creditor and the Creditor Bank in respect of the Refund payments under the Rulebook are outside the scope of the Scheme. - The Creditor Bank must ensure that Returns or Refunds that are presented for Settlement later than the latest day allowed by these rules are not processed by the Creditor Bank or by the CSM mandated to act as such and that the Debtor Bank is informed of this. - Reversals may only be processed from Settlement date and within the five Inter-Bank Business Days following the Due Date requested in the original Collection.
 Later presentations must not be processed by the Creditor Bank or CSMs mandated to act as such and the Debtor Bank must be so informed.